 The Resurrection Analysis

 It is clear from the opening line of the stanza that the narrator feels that they have learned a lesson from their experiences.
-However this line also highlights how negative the experience has been.
-The second lines states that the garden went on growing.
-Is this the poets roundabout way of saying life goes on?
+However, this line also highlights how negative the experience has been.
+The second line states that the garden went on growing.
+Is this the poet’s roundabout way of saying life goes on?
 Is the gardens continued growth symbolic of the fact that one man’s death doesn’t stop the world from turning?

 About Elizabeth Jennings